DonSchenck/vac-seen-generator/README.md

 This source code, and [the associated tutorial](https://red.ht/csvax), are part of a ficticious demonstration that includes C# source code and [Red Hat OpenShift Streams for Apache Kafka](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-streams-for-apache-kafka).

-This tutorial is structured so that a .NET developer can perform this workshop using free resources: the aformentioned Kafka cluster and [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox).
+This tutorial is structured so that a .NET developer can perform this workshop using free resources: the aformentioned Kafka cluster and [Openshift sandbox](https://developers.redhat.com/developer-sandbox).
 In addition, a few open source prerequesites are required.

 The scenario is this: Field personnel report the administration of COVID-19 vaccinations.
 These vaccination events are sent to a Kafka cluster.

-The particular repo references a microservice called "vac-seen-generator".
+This particular repo references a microservice called "vac-seen-generator".
 It creates simulated vaccination events, which contain the following data:
-* RecipientID string that identifies who got the shot.
+* RecipientID — string that identifies who got the shot.
 It's a GUID.
-* EventTimestamp date and time
+* EventTimestamp — date and time
-* CountryCode the hard-coded, two-character ISO code for the country.
+* CountryCode — the hard-coded, two-character ISO code for the country.
 Currently "us".
-* VaccinationType string that denotes which vaccination, for example, Pfizer or Moderna.
+* VaccinationType — string that denotes which vaccination, for example, Pfizer or Moderna.
-* ShotNumber an integer indicating which shot this is for this recipient, i.e. first, second, third, etc.
+* ShotNumber — an integer indicating which shot this is for this recipient, i.e. first, second, third, etc.

 ## Using this microservice
-This microservice is started by an OpenShift job.
-It can be started multiple times; it uses the current date and time as the EventTimestamp property.
-Running it over and over simply adds more events to the Kafka event stream.
+This microservice has an API endpoint to which you can post a date.
+For that date, a random number of random events (from 1 to 40) are added to the Kafka event stream.
+This API can be called multiple times; it uses the current date and time as the EventTimestamp property.
+Calling it over and over simply adds more events to the Kafka event stream.

+This microservices depends on a Kafka instance and OpenShift Service Binding.
+Without those two dependencies, this program will do nothing.

 ## Overview of implementation
 The user:
-1. Creates the app in their cluster using the "from Git" option.
+1. Creates this vac-seen-generator app in their cluster using the "from Git" option.
+1. Makes available a managed Kafka instance.
-1. Binds their managed Kafka cluster to the app.
+1. Binds their managed Kafka cluster to the app using Service Binding.
-1. Enjoys the magic.
+1. Can now use this program.

 ## The result
 The result of this tutorial is a Kafka topic loaded with vaccination events.
 A follow-on tutorial will, in turn, use that data.